Presidential transition of John F. Kennedy: Organization of the transition

+Start of the transition

 Kennedy, arguably, did not become president-elect of the United States until November 9, 1960, the day after the election.
 While The New York Times (among the first outlets to project Kennedy to be the victor) had projected Kennedy's victory shortly before midnight EST on election night, many other prominent media outlets, such as NBC, waited until the morning of November 9 to project Kennedy as the victor.

 After Nixon conceded the election on November 9, President Eisenhower sent President-elect Kennedy two telegrams.
 One of the telegrams was sent to briefly congratulate the president-elect, and the second one saw Eisenhower both promise to cooperate on an orderly transfer of power and give proposals on how to proceed with one.
-In Eisenhower's second telegram he offered to meet with Kennedy, "to consider problems of continuity of government and orderly transfer of Executive responsibility on January 20th from my administration to yours".
+In Eisenhower's second telegram, he offered to meet with Kennedy, "to consider problems of continuity of government and orderly transfer of Executive responsibility on January 20th from my administration to yours".
 He also named his White House chief of staff, Wilton Persons, as his administration's representative for the transition.
 He stated that Persons would be prepared to make arrangements by which representatives appointed by Kennedy could meet with heads of executive branch departments.
-He also suggested that Kennedy's representatives the White House budget office hold meetings to discuss government administration and budget matters, as well as Kennedy's representatives meet with the secretary of state for foreign policy updates.
+He also suggested that Kennedy's representatives meet with the White House budget office hold meetings to discuss government administration and budget matters and that Kennedy's representatives also meet with the secretary of state in order to receive foreign policy updates.

-On November 10, Kennedy and his team held a staff meeting in which they went over the three separate memos created by Clifford, Neustadt, and the Brookings Institution.
+Kennedy held his first post-election press conference on November 9, where he discussed the transition and announced, for the first time, the names of several individuals that he had selected for his administration.
+That same day, Kennedy received the memorandum that Clark Clifford had created for him.
+The following day, Kennedy and his team held a staff meeting in which they went over the three separate memos created by Clifford, Neustadt, and the Brookings Institution.